LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       ##### Multiple-lined shortcut

-      Multiple-lined shortcuts consists of a header row (larger type, bold) which communicates the main action and a textarea below to give more detail.
-The textarea can span one or several row and has two possible layouts:
+      Multiple-lined shortcuts consists of a header row (larger type, bold) which communicates the main action and a textarea below to give more detail in.
+The textarea can span one or several rows andea you need to choose between one of the two modifiers for the styling:

       * **Blue text in Intro Cond**; used when you wish to add extra details in short form, e.g. the organisational number in the company switcher in Mina Sidor (with the company name being the header).